 - For commercial installs, excluding subdivision installs, PGE needs survey references for elevations, right of way, private property, and vault locations based on civil infrastructure documents.
 For subdivision projects, final grade around vaults, final elevation of vaults, and property pins must be on-site before PGE will construct and energize the service. - Vault risers may be required.
-Refer to the approved job sketch. - 8 & 10 Series Vaults Require "pick plans" prior to installation.
-8 & 10 series vaults containing submersible transformers have additional requirements.
-Specific guidance will be supplied by the DPM and FCC. - Excavate the entire area beneath the vault to a depth of 12 to 18 inches below final grade of pad or vault.
+Refer to the approved job sketch. - 8 & 10 Series Vaults Require "pick plans" prior to installation. - Excavate the entire area beneath the vault to a depth of 12 to 18 inches below final grade of pad or vault.
 To prevent settling, all soil beneath the pad site must be compacted and level before setting pad or vault.
 Backfill base 6 inches with 3⁄4 inch minus gravel.
 Compaction is required.
 A compaction test may be an additional requirement. - Conduit must enter pre-cast vaults through conduit terminations or a cut and poured 'window'.